3 reasons to vaccinate children fully

 The decision to vaccinate kids provides protection for those who are vaccinated and people who can’t be.

-It’s hard to believe that many Middle Tennessee students start school next week.
+Many Middle Tennessee students are starting a new school year in August.
 This time of the year often means a trip to the pediatrician to get vaccinations up to date.
 For many parents, this visit can bring anxiety.
 Questions such as these arise:

 - Does my child need every vaccine?